kryptobaseddev/storyforge/README.md

 ## Overview

-StoryForge is a kid-friendly AI-assisted narrative development platform that helps young writers create, develop, and export stories with interactive tools and AI guidance.
-The platform guides users through the process of creating characters, settings, plot structures, and narrative content with age-appropriate AI assistance.
+StoryForge is a AI-assisted narrative development platform that helps writers create, develop, and export stories with interactive tools and AI guidance.
+The platform guides users through the process of creating characters, settings, objects, plot structures, and narrative content with AI assistance provided by the Story Oracle.
+The Story Oracle is the central AI that provides guidance and suggestions throughout the process.
+It is a multi-modal AI that can provide text, images, and context-aware guidance.

 ## Features

+- **Story Wizard**: Create and develop your story with AI-assisted suggestions
 - **Character Workshop**: Create and develop characters with AI-assisted suggestions
-- **Settings Workshop**: Build detailed settings and environments for your story
+- **Realm Crafter**: Build detailed settings and environments for your story
+- **Artifact Vault**: Create and develop objects with AI-assisted suggestions
 - **Plot Architect**: Design and structure your story's plot with visual tools
-- **Chapter Forge**: Write and organize your story with contextual assistance
+- **Chapter Scribe**: Write and organize your story with contextual assistance
-- **AI Story Coach**: Get helpful suggestions and guidance throughout the process
+- **Story Oracle**: Get helpful suggestions and guidance throughout the process
-- **Export Studio**: Generate your story in various formats for sharing and reading
+- **Tome Binder**: Generate your story in various formats for sharing and reading

 ## Tech Stack